cypress-io/cypress-documentation/source/guides/guides/launching-browsers.md

 We understand that when Cypress is running in its own profile it can be difficult to tell the difference between your normal browser and Cypress.

-For this reason we recommend {% url "downloading Chromium" https://www.chromium.org/Home %} or {% url "downloading Canary" https://www.google.com/chrome/browser/canary.html %}.
-These browsers both have different icons from the standard Chrome browser and it'll be much easier to tell the difference.
+For this reason we recommend downloading {% url "Chromium" https://www.chromium.org/Home %}, {% url "Canary" https://www.google.com/chrome/browser/canary.html %}, {% url "Firefox Developer Edition" https://www.mozilla.org/firefox/developer/ %}, or {% url "Firefox Nightly" https://www.mozilla.org/firefox/nightly/ %}.
+These browsers both have different icons from the standard Chrome or Firefox browsers and it'll be much easier to tell the difference.
 You can also use the bundled {% urlHash "Electron browser" Electron-Browser %}, which does not have a Dock icon.

 ![switch canary](/img/guides/switching-cypress-browser-and-canary-browser.gif)

-Additionally, we've made the browsers spawned by Cypress look different than regular sessions.
+Additionally, in Chrome-based browsers, we've made the browser spawned by Cypress look different than regular sessions.
 You'll see a darker theme around the chrome of the browser.
 You'll always be able to visually distinguish these.

 ![Cypress Browser with darker chrome](/img/guides/cypress-browser-chrome.png)